ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

-# Generic and functions nodes
+# Description of the nodes

 The generic and function nodes are the basic nodes that you use to create other kind of nodes in the graph.

-There are 3 generic classes provided by the framework to be used to create new nodes :
+There are 3 generic classes provided by the framework to be used to create new nodes.

+To create a new kind of node, you inherit from one of those classes:

 * `GenericSource`
 * `GenericNode`
 * `GenericSink`

-They are defined in `cmsisdsp.cg.scheduler`
+They are defined in `cmsisdsp.cg.scheduler`.

-There are 3 other classes that can be used to create new nodes from functions:
+There are 3 other classes that can be used to create new nodes from functions.
+A function has no state and a C++ wrapper is not required.
+In this case, the tool is generating code for calling the function directly rather than using a C++ wrapper.

-* `Unary`
+* `Unary` (unary operators like `negate`, `inverse` ...)
-* `Binary`
+* `Binary` (binary operators like `add`, `mul` ...)
-* `Dsp`
+* `Dsp` (Some CMSIS-DSP function either binary or unary)

 # Generic Nodes

-Any new kind of node must inherit from one of those classes.
-Those classes are providing the methods `addInput` and/or `addOutput` to define new IOs.
+When you define a new kind of node, it must inherit from one of those classes.
+Those classes are providing the methods `addInput` and/or `addOutput` to define new inputs / outputs.

-The method `typeName` from the parent class must be overridden.

 A new kind of node is generally defined as: